Substation Automation Powers Smart Grids

 Integration with Smart Grid and Emerging Technologies

-Substation automation is also essential for integrating distributed energy resources like solar and wind.
+Substation automation is also crucial for integrating distributed energy resources, such as solar and wind.
 By incorporating IoT sensors and edge computing devices, substations can adapt to real-time fluctuations in load and generation.
 Artificial intelligence is increasingly being used to forecast energy patterns and manage dynamic system states more effectively.

 To learn how these technologies are applied in practice, visit our substation automation training course page.